-Kidsteam: Children and Adults Working as Design Partners
+KidsTeam: Children & Adults Working as Design Partners

-The child and adult members of Kidsteam meet twice a week at the University of Maryland’s Human-Computer Interaction Lab to co-design technologies that support children’s learning and play.
-Kidsteam research enhances our understanding of intergenerational design techniques and of how to build technologies that are more relevant to children’s interests and needs.
+The child and adult members of KidsTeam work together at the University of Maryland’s Human-Computer Interaction Lab (HCIL) to co-design technologies that support children’s learning and play.
+KidsTeam research enhances our understanding of intergenerational design techniques and our efforts to co-design technologies that are more relevant to children’s interests and needs.

-In 1998, Dr. Allison Druin adapted the Cooperative Inquiry method of design for use with children and established Kidsteam.
-The Kidsteam Cooperative Inquiry design team asks for a long-term partnership between its adult and child team members and offers a set of techniques that foster intergenerational communication and provide actionable design feedback.
+In 1998, Dr. Allison Druin adapted various Participatory Design and field research approaches such as Contextual Inquiry/Design and in-situ low fidelity prototyping [5,6] to create the Cooperative Inquiry approach for designing new technologies with children [1,2,3].
+That very same year, she established KidsTeam at the HCIL.
+The KidsTeam Cooperative Inquiry design team asks for a long-term partnership between its adult and child team members and offers a set of techniques that foster intergenerational communication and provide actionable design feedback.
 This feedback can be used in all stages of development, from early brainstorming to late-stage testing, and across technology platforms.
 Over the past two decades, design teams in universities and corporations around the world have employed the Cooperative Inquiry method.

 Interested in Joining or Working with Kidsteam?

 Kidsteam at the Lincoln Memorial.
-Kidsteam was invited to help the National Park Service co-design the future of the Lincoln Memorial’s visitor experience.
-The team worked with 37 other adults from places such as the Pentagon, Sesame Workshop, Yahoo, Ford’s Theatre, AARP, and various parts of the National Park Service to envision the future of this iconic monument.
+In August 2016, KidsTeam was invited to help the National Park Service co-design the future of the Lincoln Memorial’s visitor experience.
+We worked with children and adults from places such as the Pentagon, Sesame Workshop, Yahoo, Ford’s Theatre, AARP, and various parts of the National Park Service to envision the future of this iconic monument.

-Kidsteam at the White House.
-Kidsteam visited the White House to prototype the online Every Kid in a Park experience with local 4th graders, members of the Department of the Interior, and of the National Park Service.
-The Every Kid in a Park initiative provides 4th graders and their families with a free annual pass to visit America’s natural wonders and historic sites.
+KidsTeam at the White House.
+In May 2015, KidsTeam visited the White House to prototype the online Every Kid in a Park experience with local 4th graders, members of the Department of the Interior, and of the National Park Service.